 The National Herald, NYC

-Born and raised in Limassol, Cyprus, Aris Antoniades has composed the original soundtrack for the Cannes listed short-film Not Now (2013), as well as five other films.
-His latest soundtrack for the film OPHELIA by Katalina Gutierrez is currently in audio post-production.
+Born and raised in Limassol, Cyprus, Aris Antoniades has composed the original soundtrack for the Cannes listed short-film Not Now (Short-Film Corner 2014), as well as five other films.
+His latest soundtrack for the film Ophelia, by Katalina Gutierrez, is currently in audio post-production.

-Mr. Antoniades's concert music is heavily influenced by his Greek heritage: merging Hellenic folk dance rhythms with Byzantine ritual chants.
+Mr. Antoniades' concert music is heavily influenced by his Greek heritage: merging Hellenic folk dance rhythms with Byzantine ritual chants.
 His works have been performed across Australia, Canada, China, Cyprus, Greece, Malta, Sri Lanka, the United Kingdom, and the United States.
-His recent symphonic work, Chiaroscuro, was recorded by the National Radio Symphony Orchestra of Greece (ERT) and will be broadcasted by the Hellenic Broadcasting Corporation throughout the season.
-The piece was first performed at the historic Riverside Church in New York City under the baton of Portland Opera music director, George Manahan.
-His new chamber work Nostos, for Saxophone and Piano, commissioned by the Australian chamber ensemble HD Duo, was performed by the group in their 2018 World Tour.
-His Toccata & Fugue for Organ was performed at the Cathedral of St. John the Divine in NYC, earlier this year.
+His recent symphonic work, Chiaroscuro (2018), was recorded by the National Radio Symphony Orchestra of Greece (ERT) and has been broadcast by the Hellenic Broadcasting Corporation throughout the 2018-2019 season.
+His Nostos (2018), for Saxophone and Piano, co-commissioned by the University of Sydney and the Australian ensemble HD Duo, was featured by the group in their 2018 World Tour.
+More recently, his Toccata & Fugue (2019) for organ was performed at the Cathedral of St. John the Divine in NYC (March 2019).
+Last November, Antoniades toured Cyprus with the Jazzologia Cyprus Big Band, showcasing his two newly composed Big Band works based on traditional Cypriot tunes.

 A recipient of the Fulbright award, Mr. Antoniades completed his Master's and Bachelor's degrees in Classical Composition at Manhattan School of Music in NYC, where he studied with Dr. J. Mark Stambaugh, receiving the Provost’s Award for Academic Excellence upon graduation.
 Mr. Antoniades is honored to have been the recipient of the Manhattan School of Music International Advisory Board and the A. G. Leventis Foundation scholarship awards.